howinator/dotfiles/README.md

   I'd love tokyo hack but I can't find it in .tmTheme
 - tab completions for docker
 - Make cheat completion work
-- Make fzf search starting from home by default
+- ~Make fzf search starting from home by default~
+  - This might be done.
+I changed to this behavior (maybe) in this commit